mdavis-xyz/mdavis.xyz/pages/voting/content.md

 It is typically illegal to install remote desktop software on voting machines in the US.
 However one vendor [did it anyway](https://motherboard.vice.com/en_us/article/mb4ezy/top-voting-machine-vendor-admits-it-installed-remote-access-software-on-systems-sold-to-states), and then lied about it.
-The software they installed [remote execution of arbitrary code](https://www.zerodayinitiative.com/advisories/ZDI-12-018/).
+The software they installed allows [remote execution of arbitrary code](https://www.zerodayinitiative.com/advisories/ZDI-12-018/).
 This tool was so insecure that the company who makes it [recommends not using it](https://www.infoworld.com/article/2618965/threatened-by-anonymous--symantec-tells-users-to-pull-pcanywhere-s-plug.html).
 The machine makers claim they had no knowledge of that software, so how did it get there?
 Either the machine makers were malicious or incompetent.